gliese1337/planecrash-baseline/GRAMMAR.md

 Possible Syllables
 ------------------

-Making the default assumption that the maximum onset principle for syllabification applies, the attested syllables are as follows:
+Making the default assumption that the maximum onset principle for syllabification applies, the canonically-attested syllables are as follows:

 a ash ath
 i im